wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

    * Campaigns returns analysis
    <br /><br />
 For end-users, get away from:

-   * Waiting for approvals because Salesforce does relentless follow-up
+   * Waiting for <strong>approvals</strong> because Salesforce does relentless follow-up
    * Reliance on spreadsheets and Access databases
    * Collaboration via email (new people joining can't get to conversation history)
    * Data on local file directories (not accessible by others)